open-sauced/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 ---
 id: metrics-and-analytics
-title: "The Power of Metrics and Analytics for New Maintainers"
+title: "The Power of Open Source Metrics and Analytics for New Maintainers"
 sidebar_label: "The Power of Metrics and Analytics"
-keywords: ["metrics and analytics for open source maintainers", "understanding types of metrics in open source", "setting open source project goals", "understanding and interpreting open source project data", "making open source project data-driven decisions with OpenSauced", "Workspace OpenSauced", "Repository Insights Page OpenSauced", "Contributor Insight Page OpenSauced", "open source maintainers", "Open Source", "Open Source Community"]
+keywords: ["metrics and analytics for open source maintainers", "understanding types of metrics in open source", "setting open source project goals", "understanding and interpreting open source project data", "making open source project data-driven decisions with OpenSauced", "Workspace OpenSauced", "Repository Insights Page OpenSauced", "Contributor Insight Page OpenSauced", "open source maintainers", "Open Source", "Open Source metrics"]
 ---

 Understanding what's happening with your project and contributors as it grows can be challenging for new maintainers.
-Think of metrics and analytics like a compass and map in your maintainer journey.
+Think of open source metrics and analytics like a compass and map in your maintainer journey.
 Understanding metrics for open source projects and your own project can help you to set goals, identify project needs, and understand your community.
 This chapter will guide you through understanding, leveraging, and making decisions based on these insights to create a thriving open source project.

-## Understanding Types of Metrics
+## Understanding Types of Open Source Metrics

 - **Code Metrics:** Code metrics provide a quantitative measure of the codebase's state, focusing on aspects that impact its quality, maintainability, and scalability.
 - **Community Metrics:** Community metrics shed light on the human element of the project, highlighting the growth, engagement, and overall health of the surrounding community.
 - **Project Health Metrics:** Project health metrics provide insights into the project's responsiveness, efficiency, and overall well-being.

-Considering a holistic approach to metrics can ensure you're not overly focused on one type to the detriment of others.
+Considering a holistic approach to open source metrics can ensure you're not overly focused on one type to the detriment of others.
 For example, while high code quality is important, it should be balanced with strong community engagement to ensure a sustainable project future.

 Diverse metrics offer a more complete picture of a project's health and potential areas for growth or improvement.
 This could include balancing code metrics with community and project health metrics to ensure the project is not only technically sound but also welcoming and engaging for new contributors.
 It's about finding the right mix that supports your project's goals and values, fostering an environment where the codebase and the community thrive together.